13 Jan What a nutritional therapist eats to boost immunity

 Selenium is another important immune system mineral.
-As a powerful anti-oxidant, it helps to reduce inflammation in the body by lowering oxidative stress and helps to stop viruses multiplying.
-A deficiency in selenium has been shown to affect immune response but many people are deficient in selenium due to not eating the most abundant selenium containing foods such as brazil nuts, seafood, fish and seaweed.
+As a powerful anti-oxidant, it helps to reduce inflammation in the body by lowering oxidative stress and helps to stop viruses multiplying and help boost your immunity to avoid colds and other common illnesses.
+A deficiency in selenium has been shown to affect immune response but many people are deficient in selenium due to not eating the most abundant selenium-containing foods such as brazil nuts, seafood, fish and seaweed.
 Eggs and chicken also provide some selenium, so a good option if you don’t like fish.

 Probiotics are known as nature’s antibiotic.
 These beneficial or ‘friendly’ bacteria have huge benefits for gut health and are important for a healthy immune response.
 They work in a number of ways; they consume the nutrients that would otherwise feed the ‘unfriendly bacteria’ and they produce substances which help to prevent ‘bad’ bacteria from flourishing.
 They are also able to block receptor sites in the gut that harmful bacteria try to latch onto in order to cause infections.

 There are lots of great sources of probiotics including Live yoghurt, kefir (fermented milk drink), sauerkraut (fermented cabbage), Tempeh (fermented soy product), Miso soup, and raw cheese (unpasteurised).